Design map-based visualizations

 The pop-up shows the attributes of the point.
 Using heat map symbology does not protect patient data when the map is interactive.
 The points and their attributes are still present.

-6. In the Symbology pane, in the Radius box, type 50.
+8. In the Symbology pane, for Radius, type 50.

 The heat map symbology changes, recalculating the density using a larger radius value.